mauricelam/DockToRight/README.md

 ## Compatibility
 Currently this theme is designed for the Mac.
 I think it would work on Windows and Linux but I didn't test those.
 I suspect there will be some minor issues, and I will be glad if anyone is willing to fix those.

-I have tested this on the current Chrome Canary (v27) and Chrome Stable (v24), as of 18th Feb, 2013.
+I have tested this on the current Chrome Canary (v28) and Chrome Stable (v26), as of 18th Apr, 2013.
 Let me know if there are any issues with these or other versions.

 ## Chromium Issue